veldanie/Dionysus-python3/doc/python/cohomology-persistence.rst

         persistence** (i.e. the persistence of the sequences of the images given by the inclusion of :math:`L` in :math:`K`). `image` indicates whether the simplex added belongs to :math:`L` or not.

+        If given, `coefficients` is a list parallel to `boundary` that provides coefficients for the corresponding boundary elements.
+If empty, it is assumed to be :math:`(-1)^i`.

         :returns: a pair (`i`, `d`).
 The first element is the index `i`.
                   It is the internal representation of the newly added simplex,